RahmatEffendi/Learning-VueJS/README.md

 # Learning-VueJS
-This Repo is just colleting code from learning Vue JS
+This Repo is just collecting code from learning Vue JS